 The humanoid version of EDI in ME3, especially in her awkward attempts at humor, her nerdy responses to questions like "What are you thinking?" and, definitely, her adorkable attempts at AI/human romance with Joker.

 Super Mario Bros.: Luigi becomes more Adorkable every game.
-He's clumsier than his better-renowned brother and often made a Butt Monkey, but he does get his time to shine both with the rest of the cast and among the fanbase.
+He's clumsier than his better-renowned brother, sometimes speaks with a stutter, and often made a Butt-Monkey, but he does get his time to shine both with the rest of the cast and among the fanbase.